2-distance 4-coloring of planar subcubic graphs with girth at least 21: Introduction

 We are interested in the case $\chi^2(G)=\Delta+1$ as $\Delta+1$ is a trivial lower bound for $\chi^2(G)$.
 In particular, we are interested in planar \emph{subcubic} graphs, which are graphs with maximum degree $\Delta=3$.
 More precisely, we are trying to answer the following question:

 \begin{question} What is the smallest $g_0$ such that every planar subcubic graph $G$ with girth $g(G)\geq g_0$ verifies $\chi^2(G)\leq 4$? \end{question}

-This question was first looked at in \cite{bor04} by Borodin \textit{et al.} where the authors proved that $g_0\leq 24$.
-Later on, Borodin and Ivanova improved the upper bound on $g_0$ to 23 in \cite{bor11}, then 22 in \cite{bi12bis}.
+This question was first looked at in \citep{bor04} by Borodin \textit{et al.} where the authors proved that $g_0\leq 24$.
+Later on, Borodin and Ivanova improved the upper bound on $g_0$ to 23 in \citep{bor11}, then 22 in \citep{bi12bis}.
 In this article, we aim to prove that $g_0$ is at most 21.
+All of these results rely on the fact that there are only 4 colors in total, an approach that cannot be generalized to list coloring.

 \begin{theorem} If $G$ is a planar subcubic graph with $g(G)\geq 21$, then $\chi^2(G)\leq 4$. \end{theorem}